 An article published by The Inquirer, a daily newspaper in Philadelphia, on September 21st, 2018 informs readers of recent events that have taken place within the local prison system.
-The Pennsylvania Department of Corrections (DOC), in an effort to eliminate dug smuggling into the prisons, placed a prohibition on books being brought in for inmates.
+The Pennsylvania Department of Corrections (DOC), in an effort to eliminate drug smuggling into the prisons, placed a prohibition on books being brought in for inmates.
 The DOC found that inmates were using books to smuggle Suboxone into prisons.
-Suboxone is an evidence-based treatment used for individuals with opioid use disorder which satisfies a physical craving for opioids with out feeling of euphoria associated wth recreational drug use.
+Suboxone treatment has been shown to help individuals with opioid use disorder by satisfying the physical craving for opioids without the feeling of euphoria associated with recreational drug use.
 The fact that prisoners are going to such extreme measures to get their hands on it demonstrates a huge problem within the system.

 The ban on books in Pennsylvania prisons is described by the author, Abraham Gutman, as an not only an “attack on the humanity of people in prison” but an attempt to address the wrong issue.
 The problem isn’t that people are smuggling Suboxone into prisons, its why they feel the need to do so.
 Employees at the Pennsylvania DOC have stated that of 65 percent of people in state prisons need some sort of substance abuse treatment and that, with the exception of pregnant women, not one of those individuals receive evidence-based treatments.

 The American Civil Liberties Union is filing a law suit against the Pennsylvania DOC on the basis that denying inmates treatment for opioid use disorder, which forces many of the who are already receive treatment into painful withdrawal, constitutes cruel and unusual punishment and is a violation of citizens eighth amendment rights.
 This problem is not unique to the state of Pennsylvania as lawsuits of the same nature have also been filed in Maine and Washington State.